-City Theatre’s mission is to develop new work predominantly in the short play genre and produce longer works that engage and impact our community.
-We strive to reach our mission by leveraging our theatrical and artistic expertise with innovative programming that provides artistic and educational opportunities in Miami.
-City Theatre provides leadership through arts and artist partnerships for the continued development of the theatre community in South Florida, regionally, and across the country.
+City Theatre's mission is to develop and produce works that engage, reflect, and impact our community.
+We strive to reach our mission by leveraging theatrical resources with innovative programming to provide artistic and educational opportunities for the continued development of our community.

 City Theatre is an award-winning professional theater company founded in Miami.
 Launched in 1996 by Susan J. Westfall, Stephanie Norman, and Elena Wohl, City Theatre is now entering its 28th season.